CounterpartyXCP/Documentation/Tutorials/User_Tutorials/gettting_started_cw.md

 ### Logging in without a keyboard (to avoid malware)

 If you are worried about some form of malware reading your keyboard strokes, or cannot use a keyboard, it is possible to to use the on-screen keyboard to login.
-Simply click the blue keyboard icon to the right of the open wallet button, and then click on the Word 1 text field to get started.
+Simply click the blue keyboard icon to the right of the open wallet button.

 ![](/_images/getting_started_cw11.png)

+Then click on the text field of Word 1 to start typing.
+Note that this process is rather time consuming.
+Use it if you are worried or have reason to believe your computer has been compromised, and you need to move your coins.

 ![](/_images/getting_started_cw12.png)